-Diana’s PhD research explores architects' use of intuition in site analysis.
-During site analysis, the feasibility of a proposed construction project is tested and options for building layout explored.
+Diana's PhD research explores architects' use of intuition in site analysis.
+During site analysis, the feasibility of a proposed construction project is tested, and options for building layout explored.
 Decisions made by architects during site analysis impact on the quality of the built environment.
-The study draws on Kahneman's concept of System 1 and System 2 thinking, in which the former is intuitive and efficient, and the latter is effortful and slow.
-The research utilises ethnographic observations, semi-structured interviews and implicit-association tests (IATs).
-The proposed study's findings could be useful in prompting architects to improve their working processes, particularly in situations where pressure on fees can prevent thoroughness in decision-making.
-The findings would also benefit architectural educators.
+Diana's study is deductive in nature and draws on dual processing theory, where cognitive processes are divided into Type 1 and 2 thinking, in which the former is intuitive and efficient and the latter is effortful and slow.
+Aligned with Critical Realism, semi-structured interviews, applied cognitive ethnography and experiments will be conducted.
+The study's findings could be useful in prompting architects to improve their working processes, particularly in situations where pressure on fees can prevent thoroughness in decision-making.
+In turn, the findings would benefit the construction industry and architectural educators.

 Project title: The Role of Intuition in Site Analysis